David Bowie: The Genesis of Tin Machine

 ποΈ Mountain Studios / Clos des MΓ©sanges

-ποΈ Note: David concludes March with a functional band line-up.
-He decides to record the project in Switzerland and The Bahamas, far away from the industry pressure of London or New York.
+ποΈ Notes: Bowie concludes March with a functional band line-up.
+He decides to record the upcoming project in Switzerland and the Bahamas, deliberately choosing locations far from industry pressure to maintain the group’s emerging “us-against-the-world” mentality.

 ποΈ Mountain Studios / Clos des MΓ©sanges

-ποΈ Note: David concludes March with a functional band line-up.
-He decides to record the project in Switzerland and The Bahamas, far away from the industry pressure of London or New York.
+ποΈ Notes: Bowie concludes March with a functional band line-up.
+He decides to record the upcoming project in Switzerland and the Bahamas, deliberately choosing locations far from industry pressure to maintain the group’s emerging “us-against-the-world” mentality.

 Swiss Demos & The Hard Rock Shift β April 1988